csgray/cs372-git/README.md

 6. Created a new branch called "merge" with "git checkout -b merge".
 7. Added some fluff and committed it.
 8. Pushed it to the repo, making a new branch, with "git push --set-upstream origin merge".
+9. Switched to master branch and merged merge branch with "git merge merge".
+(Not the best choice of names).
+Clean fast-forward.

+This was a pretty boring merge...
+If you look at the graph, the two branches are right on top of each other.
+It almost looks like there was never a merge at all.
+TIME FOR SOME CONFLICT!